 Steps to apply for a Vacation Rental Certificate:

-Download the application form on legal size paper at Economic Development and Tourism under Resources.
+Download the Vacation Rental Certificate Application Formon legal size paper.
 Or pick up a hard copy of the application form from the Ministry of Economic Development and Tourism Headquarters located at 30 Parliament Street, Hamilton in the Government Administration Building on the 3rd Floor.

 Once you’ve filled out the application form you can email it back to us at email@example.com or hand in a hard copy at the Ministry Headquarters.

 The Ministry will review your application and issue a Vacation Rental Certificate within 21 days, providing your unit meets the standard requirements.
 Not all units registered will be inspected however, the Ministry reserves the right to inspect as needed.

 If Your Property Falls Under Rent-control